Ford temporarily lays off hundreds of workers at Michigan plant where UAW is on strike

 "When somebody takes a day off at final [assembly], it takes two people to do that job, sometimes three, because the jobs are so overloaded," he added.

 Gruich said there is division among employees between those who make higher-tier wages and the ones who earn less.
-That's because managers tell lower-tier employees have always been under the impression that they would move to the upper tier once a higher paid worker has retired, but that rarely happens, he said.
+That's because lower-tier employees have always been under the impression that they would elevate to the upper tier once a higher paid worker has retired, but that rarely happens, he said.

 Tensions were high at the plant for weeks leading up to the strike, Gruich said.
 On Thursday night, employees represented by UAW's Local 900 got little work done because management took vehicles off the line as employees were eager to see how labor negotiations would play out, he said.